ORNL/ReSolve/docs/index.rst

 * Phil Roth (ORNL)
 * Cameron Rutherford (PNNL)

-Development of this code was supported by the Exascale Computing Project (ECP), Project Number: 17-SC-20-SC, a collaborative effort of two DOE organizations—the Office of Science and the National Nuclear Security Administration—responsible for the planning and preparation of a capable exascale ecosystem—including software, applications, hardware, advanced system engineering, and early testbed platforms—to support the nation’s exascale computing imperative.
+Development of this code was supported by the Exascale Computing Project (ECP), Project Number: 17-SC-20-SC, a collaborative effort of two DOE organizations — the Office of Science and the National Nuclear Security Administration — responsible for the planning and preparation of a capable exascale ecosystem — including software, applications, hardware, advanced system engineering, and early testbed platforms — to support the nation’s exascale computing imperative.

 License
 -------